setstats

 I had a chance to contact and interview Shane.
 We talked about what he is working on, what inspires him as an artist and some fantastic advice on art, design visualization, lighting and modeling.

-Make sure to visit Shane Peterson website and also check out some of his
+Make sure to visit Shane Peterson website.

 Can you tell me a little about yourself?